snap-stanford/snap-python-64/doc/source/reference/table.rst

       .. describe:: AddDstNodeAttr(Attrs)

-         Adds columns with the names specified in *Attrs*, a :class:`TStrV`, to be used as destination node attributes of the graph.
+         Adds columns with the names specified in *Attrs*, a :class:`TStr64V`, to be used as destination node attributes of the graph.

       .. describe:: AddEdgeAttr(Attr)